keptn/keptn.github.io/content/docs/0.11.x/reference/bridge/oauth/index.md

     scope: "email"
 ```

-or later directly for the bridge server.
-After entering new environment variables, the server has to be restarted.
+It is also possible to directly change the `Deployment` manifest of an existing Keptn installation.
+After entering the new environment values, the Bridge pod has to be restarted.
 ```
 OAUTH_ENABLED: "true"
 OAUTH_DISCOVERY: "https://login.microsoftonline.com/${directory_tenant_id}/v2.0/.well-known/openid-configuration"